Immunosuppressive

 How to avoid possible risks?

-• Avoid coming in contact with people who are already sick or having contagious infections
+• Avoid coming in contact with people who are already sick or have contagious infections

 • Stay away from crowded areas